Skip to main content

 View

-When using the view materialization, your model is rebuilt as a view on each run via a create view as statement.
+With the view materialization, dbt rebuilds your model as a view on every run using a create view as statement.

-• Pros: No additional data is stored, and views on top of source data will always have the latest records in them.
+• Pros: No extra data is stored, and views over source data always reflect the latest records.

-• Cons: Views that perform a significant transformation, or are stacked on top of other views, are slow to query.
+• Cons: Views that perform heavy transformations, or stack on top of other views, are slow to query.

 • Advice:

-• Generally, start with views for your models and only change to another materialization when you notice performance problems.
+• Start with views and switch to another materialization only when you hit performance issues.

 Table

-When using the table materialization, your model is rebuilt as a table on each run via a create table as statement.
+With the table materialization, dbt rebuilds your model as a table on every run using a create table as statement.

 • Cons:

-• New records in underlying source data are not automatically added to the table
+• New records in the underlying source data don't flow into the table automatically.

 • Advice:

-• Use the table materialization for any models being queried by BI tools, to give your end user a faster experience
+• Use tables for any model queried by BI tools, so end users get a faster experience.

 Incremental

-• Cons: Incremental models require extra configuration and are an advanced usage of dbt.
-Read more about using incremental models on IOMETE here.
+• Cons: Incremental models need extra configuration and are an advanced dbt pattern.
+See Incremental models on IOMETE for details.

 • Advice: